projectfluent/fluent/functions.rst

 In order to simplify most common scenarios, FTL will run some default functions while resolving placeables.

-For the list of implicit functions, the implict example has exactly the same result as the explicit one.

 ``NUMBER``
     If the variable passed from the developer is a number and is used in a placeable, FTL will implicitly call a `NUMBER` function on it.